zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/optimizing-flatlist-configuration.md

 ### Use cached optimized images

 You can use the community packages (such as [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image) from [@DylanVann](https://github.com/DylanVann)) for more performant images.
 Every image in your list is a `new Image()` instance.
-The faster it reaches the `loaded` hook, the faster your JavaScript thread will be free again.
+The faster it reaches the `loaded` hook, the faster your Javascript thread will be free again.

 ### Use getItemLayout